-- Biomedical Engineering in Simulations, Imaging, and Modeling (BME-SIM) at East Carolina University: 10-week (May 18th - July 27th, 2019), NSF-funded REU program for rising juniors and seniors.
+- Biomedical Engineering in Simulations, Imaging, and Modeling (BME-SIM) at East Carolina University: 10-week, NSF-funded REU program for rising juniors and seniors.
 Program includes a $5,000 stipend, on-campus housing, meal plan, and more.
 Students from underrepresented groups (women, minorities and persons with disabilities), veterans, and students from academic institutions with limited research opportunities are encouraged to apply.
-Review of applications will begin on 15 February 2019.

-- Conservation Scholars Program: a multi-year conservation immersion program at the University of Washington.
+- Conservation Scholars Program: Summer conservation immersion program at the University of Washington.
 An 8-week, paid summer experience for freshmen and sophomores.
-Deadline for applications is 8 February 2019.
+Runs from 21 June to 15 August 2020.
+Deadline for applications is 5 February 2020.

-- The Ecology of Human Dominated Landscapes: 10-week, paid ($5500) Research Experience for Undergraduates (NSF funded) in Ecology and Environmental Science offered by Miami University in Oxford, Ohio.
+The Ecology of Human Dominated Landscapes: 10-week, paid ($5500) Research Experience for Undergraduates (NSF funded) in Ecology and Environmental Science offered by Miami University in Oxford, Ohio.
 Preference given to sophomores and juniors.
-Internship runs from 28 May to 2 August 2019, and the application preference deadline is 15 January 2019.
+Internship runs from 25 May to 1 August 2020, and the application deadline is 24 January 2020.

 - Summer Undergraduate Minority Research Program: 12-week, paid summer internship in health sciences at the University of Pennsylvania.
 Open to rising sophomores, juniors or seniors.
-"SUMR scholars earn $15/hour during the summer months for a time commitment of 35 hours per week."
-Program runs from 28 May to 16 August 2019, and the application deadline is 1 February 2019.
+Program runs from May to August 2020, and the application deadline is 1 February 2020.

 - The EPA (Environmental Protection Agency) usually has some undergraduate summer fellowships.